raghala99/Morphia-AmazonDocDB/README.md

 # Morphia-AmazonDocDB
-Connecting from Standalone Java Application to Amazon DocumentDB
+Connecting to Amazon DocumentDB from Standalone Java Application.